Skip to content

 Using r-env with Stan

-The r-env module includes several packages that make use of Stan for statistical modelling.
+The r-env module includes several packages that provide an interface to Stan for statistical modelling using Bayesian inference, such as rstan and cmdstanr.

 Using R with the CmdStan backend